 In the rare case that there should be a complaint or concern involving the teacher, the program, or the classroom, the following outlines the steps to resolution:

 - Talk with the persons directly involved.
 If not resolved, go to Step 2.

 - Talk with the Director.
 If the complaint involves the Director, or if the grievance is not resolved, go to Step 3.

 - Talk with Pastor Phil.
 If the grievance is still not resolved, go to Step 4.

 - Talk with the Preschool Board.

 If your child has head lice, please remain at home until nits and live lice are no longer present.
-Remaining at home until free of all nits allows us to control the spread of lice within our facility as young children have frequent contact with each other and items in the classroom.
+This helps our facility control the spread of lice.

 Keep Us Informed

 Teachers are often unable to read email during the day.
 By contacting the office, your information will be relayed in a timely manner.

 Please notify us if your child will be absent.
 If you are having a difficult morning, let us assist!
 Grandpa picking up your child?
 We’ll make sure he is on your authorization list.
 If your family is experiencing life changes like moving or death, please let us know.